+(256)-414-532-162 +(256)-773-912-891 / +(256) 702 12 3064

 You’re advised to always use legitimate means to avoid being robbed!

-In all national parks counting Bwindi Impregnable National Park or Mgahinga, you can take 2-8 hours tracking gorillas.
+In all national parks, counting Bwindi Impregnable National Park or Mgahinga, you can spend 2–8 hours tracking gorillas.

 The above duration depends on the movement of the gorilla group you’re tracking.
-Some gorilla families can be spotted just in 30 minutes walk from the park headquarters, especially in the Buhoma sector of Bwindi Impenetrable Forest.
+Some gorilla families can be spotted just a 30-minute walk from the park headquarters, especially in the Buhoma sector of Bwindi Impenetrable Forest.

-How Many Hours Can One Spend With Mountain Gorillas?
+How Many Hours Can One Spend With Mountain Gorillas During Uganda Gorilla Safaris?

 After spotting the allocated gorilla family, you’ll be limited to watching it for one magical hour.

 You’ll amazingly watch these gentle giants of the forest feeding, walking, and grooming each other.
 This adventure offers a memorable experience!
-Never forget a camera to take incredible photos while coming for a gorilla trek in Uganda.
+Never forget a camera to take incredible photos while going on a gorilla trek in Uganda.

 This time applies even while on gorilla treks in Rwanda’s Volcanoes National Park.

-In Uganda, the 1st day is used to transfer to Bwindi Impenetrable National Park or Mgahinga Park (about 8-9 hours drive).
-Note that, gorilla adventures in Uganda start strictly at 8 am.
+In Uganda, the first day is used to transfer to Bwindi Impenetrable National Park or Mgahinga Park (about an 8–9-hour drive).
+Note that gorilla adventures in Uganda start strictly at 8 am.

-Then, you’ll track gorillas on the 2nd day.
-On the 3rd day, we shall drive back to Kampala or Entebbe airport for your departure flight.
+Then, you’ll track gorillas on the second day.
+On the third day, we shall drive back to Kampala or Entebbe airport for your departure flight.

 What Time of the Day Are Gorillas Most Active?

 Mountain gorillas are so active during the morning hours!
-During morning hours, the endangered Mountain gorillas are always busy feeding, and the young stars are always playful wrestling each other.
+During the morning hours, the endangered mountain gorillas are always busy feeding, and the young stars are always playful, wrestling each other.
 So amazing to watch!

 In the afternoon, they usually rest.

 You can have a gorilla trek in Uganda all year round!
-However, dry months, June to early September and December to February is best time to do so.
+However, the dry months of June to early September and December to February are the best times to do so.

 The wet season in Uganda includes March to May and October to November!
-Regardless of the rains, trekking Mountain gorillas becomes easier!
-You can easily spot the gorillas as food is plentiful in the forest, gorillas don’t move to higher elevations.
+Regardless of the rain, trekking with mountain gorillas becomes easier!
+You can easily spot the gorillas, as food is plentiful in the forest.
+Gorillas don’t move to higher elevations.

 What to Wear for Gorilla Tracking in Uganda?

-As you go on a gorilla trek, you should put or have the following for a thrilling experience:
+As you go on a gorilla trek, you should do or have the following for a thrilling experience:

-2. Long-sleeved shirts and trousers: Keeps your skin safe from bug bites and other cuttings in the jungle.
-These have to be in environment-friendly colors such as kaki, and brown.
+- Long-sleeved shirts and trousers: keep your skin safe from bug bites and other cuttings in the jungle.
+These have to be in environment-friendly colors such as kaki and brown.

-3. Garden Gloves: While tracking mountain gorillas, these protect your hands in case you touch thorny plants.
+- Garden gloves: While tracking mountain gorillas, these protect your hands in case you touch thorny plants.

-4. Rain jacket: Protects you in case rainfall finds you as you trek Mountain gorillas.
+- Rain jacket: protects you in case rainfall finds you as you trek mountain gorillas.

-5. Sunglasses and sunhat: Protects you from strong tropical sun rays, especially in the dry season.
+- Sunglasses and sunhats protect you from strong tropical sun rays, especially in the dry season.

 What to Pack for Gorilla Trips in Uganda?